douglas-guyett-mg/crimson-pangolin/documentation/working-memory/overview.md

 ## Design Principles

 1. **Modular Architecture**: Each memory type is independent and can be swapped or extended
-2. **Budget-First**: All operations respect configured budgets
+2. **Storage-First**: All operations respect storage policies and eviction strategies
-3. **Pluggable Memory Types**: New memory types can be added by implementing the MemoryPlugin interface
+3. **Pluggable Memory Types**: New memory types can be added by implementing the Memory Interface
 4. **Intent-Based Interface**: Memory types interpret operations according to their own semantics
 5. **Transparent Routing**: Items are routed based on type and content, not explicit configuration
 6. **Auditable**: All operations are logged for debugging and compliance